Australian Health Practitioner Regulation Agency - About endorsement

 AMC accreditation standards set the standards for programs of study, and will determine which qualifications are approved for endorsement.
 AMC graduate outcome/capability statements are part of the standards.
 They define the knowledge, skills and professional behaviours and attributes that graduates of an accredited cosmetic surgery program will be able to demonstrate.

-When AMC accreditation standards and graduate outcome/capability statements are in place, education providers will be able to apply to the AMC to have their cosmetic surgery program assessed and accredited.
+The AMC accreditation standards and graduate outcome/capability statements are now in place.
+Education providers can now apply to the AMC to have their cosmetic surgery program assessed and accredited.

-Graduates of accredited programs of study (from a specified date), will be eligible to apply to the Medical Board for endorsement in cosmetic surgery.
+When there are Board approved programs of study, graduates of accredited and approved programs of study (from a specified date), will be eligible to apply to the Medical Board for endorsement on their registration in cosmetic surgery.
 Endorsement in cosmetic surgery will clearly show on the public register if a doctor has met cosmetic surgery standards.

 About the registration standard